-Agent Information:
+Agent information:

-Glanders is caused by the bacterium, Burkholderia mallei, an aerobic, gramnegative, non-spore-forming bacillus.
+Glanders is caused by the bacterium, Burkholderia mallei, an aerobic, gram-negative, non-spore-forming bacillus.
 Disease occurs primarily in solipeds (horses, donkeys, and mules), but humans are also susceptible.
 The organism exists in nature only in infected susceptible hosts and is not found in water, soil, or plants.
 In humans, glanders may occur in three forms: as an acute localized infection, as a rapidly fatal septicemic illness, or as an acute pulmonary infection.
 Glanders is associated with infections in laboratory workers because very few organisms are required to cause disease.

-Transmission:

-Person-to-person transmission is rare.
+Transmission: Person-to-person transmission is rare.

-Signs and Symptoms:

-Inhalation (Incubation 10-14 days): Symptoms include fever, chills, sweats, myalgias, headache, pleuritic chest pain, cervical adenopathy, splenomegaly, and generalized popular/pustular eruptions.
+Signs and symptoms: Inhalation (Incubation 10 to 14 days): Symptoms include fever, chills, sweats, myalgias, headache, pleuritic chest pain, cervical adenopathy, splenomegaly, and generalized popular/pustular eruptions.
 The disease manifests as pneumonia, bronchopneumonia, or lobar pneumonia, with or without bacteremia.

 Dermal: Localized infection with nodule formation and lymphadenitis.

 Mucocutaneous: Mucopurulent discharge from the eyes, nose, or lips, with subsequent development of granulomatous ulcers and abscesses.

-Protective Measures:

-Follow appropriate Body Substance Isolation (BSI) precautions, with use of contact with patient care equipment.

-Personal Protective Equipment (PPE).
+Protective measures: Follow appropriate Body Substance Isolation (BSI) precautions, with use of Personal Protective Equipment (PPE).

-Standard Precautions: Hand washing before and after all patient contacts and immediately after aerosolized exposure require decontamination.
+Standard Precautions: Hand washing before and after all patient contacts and contact with patient care equipment.